Measuring the giant radio galaxy length distribution with the LoTSS: Sample compilation and properties

 \subsubsection{Spiral or lenticular host galaxies}

-Remarkably, although NGC 6185 is a \emph{spiral} galaxy of Hubble--de Vaucouleurs class SAa \citep{Jansen12000}, it appears to have generated the GRG shown in the top-left panel of Fig.~\ref{fig:LoTSSDR2GRGsLargerThanLuna}.
-Such systems are exceedingly rare: not only are few RGs \emph{G}RGs, but also virtually all GRGs have an elliptical galaxy as their host.
+Remarkably, although NGC 6185 is a spiral galaxy of Hubble--de Vaucouleurs class SAa \citep{Jansen12000}, it appears to have generated the giant shown in the top-left panel of Fig.~\ref{fig:LoTSSDR2GRGsLargerThanLuna}.
+Such systems are exceedingly rare: not only are few RGs giants, but also virtually all giants have an elliptical galaxy as their host.
 With $l_\mathrm{p} = 2.54 \pm 0.01\ \mathrm{Mpc}$, this is the largest known spiral galaxy--hosted radio galaxy.
-Hitherto, the largest spiral galaxy--hosted GRG in the literature has been J2345-0449 \citep{Bagchi12014}, with $l_\mathrm{p} = 1.6\ \mathrm{Mpc}$.
-Given the favourably low redshift of $z = 0.03430 \pm 7 \cdot 10^{-5}$, NGC 6185 and its enigmatic GRG solicit a dedicated analysis \citep{Oei12022NGC6185}.
-Besides NGC 6185, spiral or lenticular galaxies J080403.40+404809.3 and J091459.66+294348.8 (known alternatively as NGC 2789; see the bottom-right panel of Fig.~\ref{fig:LoTSSDR2GRGsLargerThanLuna}) have also generated GRGs; these have projected proper lengths $l_\mathrm{p} = 1.1\ \mathrm{Mpc}$ and $l_\mathrm{p} = 0.9\ \mathrm{Mpc}$, respectively.
+Hitherto, the largest spiral galaxy--hosted giant in the literature has been J2345-0449 \citep{Bagchi12014}, with $l_\mathrm{p} = 1.6\ \mathrm{Mpc}$.
+Given the favourably low redshift of $z = 0.03430 \pm 7 \cdot 10^{-5}$, NGC 6185 and its enigmatic giant solicit a dedicated analysis \citep{Oei12022NGC6185}.
+Besides NGC 6185, spiral or lenticular galaxies J080403.40+404809.3 and J091459.66+294348.8 (known alternatively as NGC 2789; see the bottom-right panel of Fig.~\ref{fig:LoTSSDR2GRGsLargerThanLuna}) have also generated giants; these have projected proper lengths $l_\mathrm{p} = 1.1\ \mathrm{Mpc}$ and $l_\mathrm{p} = 0.9\ \mathrm{Mpc}$, respectively.
 Morphological host classification through SDSS, Pan-STARRS, and DESI imagery is reliable only up to $z \sim 0.1$--$0.2$, depending on viewing angle and various other factors.
-Our LoTSS DR2 sample contains 342 GRGs with definite hosts at $z = 0.15$ or below, among which are all 3 GRGs with spiral or lenticular hosts discussed here.
+Our LoTSS DR2 sample contains 342 giants with definite hosts at $z = 0.15$ or below, among which are all 3 giants with spiral or lenticular hosts discussed here.
 It thus appears that the fraction of GRG hosts that is of such non-elliptical nature is ${\sim}1\%$.
 A more detailed morphological characterisation of the sample appears possible, for example using data from \citet{Hart12016}, but this is beyond the scope of the current work.